College of Humanities & Behavioral Sciences

-In late December or early January, selected applicants will be invited to campus in early February for interviews with faculty and current students.
+In late December or early January, selected applicants will be invited to campus in early February for interviews with faculty and current students. " As noted above, Doctoral Interview Day for the 2021 admissions cycle will be held virtually.
 Notification of acceptance, alternate status, or denial is typically made in late February or early March.
 Offers of admission must be accepted or declined by April 15.

 The number of applicants recommended for admission each year varies and is determined primarily by the quality of applicants and their match with program goals along with the availability of faculty advisors for incoming students.
 Because the University intends to fund up to 5 students per year, the maximum number we will admit will be 5.